mdiener/grace-dizmo/README.md

 ### Slider

 Creates a slider that can be used as an element.
 This is only an extension to the jQuery slider plugin (http://jqueryui.com/slider/).
-Everything that applies to the plugin, usage, etc. does also apply to this widget.
+Everything that applies to the plugin, usage, etc. also applies to this widget.

 #### Data-Type
 ```html